Back-end Engineering Articles

 puts my_variable

 The return was called in the second line of the function, and that's the value we printed out in this way.
-Again, we used the keyword "return" When the interpreter sees a return inside the function, all other code below won't be executed.
+We used the keyword “return”.
+When the interpreter sees a return inside the function all other code below won’t be executed.

-• * We've not seen OOP (Object-oriented programming) yet, but a method is a function wrapped inside a class.
-A class is how we declare objects in OOP in Ruby
+* We’ve not seen OOP (Object oriented programming) yet, but a method is a function wrapped inside a class.
+A class is the way we declare objects in OOP in Ruby

-So as you can see, the difference is not too much, it is more about where they're located inside the program, but they do the same: encapsulate Ruby code.
+So as you can see the difference is not too much, is more about where they’re located inside the program but they do the same: encapsulate Ruby code

-I hope you learned a lot from this blog post.
+I hope you learned a lot with this blog post

 Thanks for reading